 What If I Have Very Little Crema?

-If you don’t have much crema, but you do have some, first start by checking the steps above.
+If you don’t have much crema on your coffee, but you do have some, first start by checking the steps above.
 Then, check on your water temperature and pressure settings.

 Your pressure should be set at 9 to 10 bars, but this can vary, so check the instructions for your particular espresso machine.